rycolab/website/content/classes/aflt-s22/main.md

 ### Organization

 **Lectures:**
-Thu 12-14 [(ML F 39)](http://www.rauminfo.ethz.ch/Rauminfo/RauminfoPre.do?region=Z&areal=Z&gebaeude=ML&geschoss=F&raumNr=39). *The course will most probably start online.
-We will see how the situation evolves throughout the semester.* [This](https://ethz.zoom.us/j/66773223496) recurring Zoom meeting will be used throughout the semester.
+Thu 12-14 [(ML F 39)](http://www.rauminfo.ethz.ch/Rauminfo/RauminfoPre.do?region=Z&areal=Z&gebaeude=ML&geschoss=F&raumNr=39).
+The lectures will be given in person.
+[This](https://ethz.zoom.us/j/66773223496) recurring Zoom meeting will be used throughout the semester for people who want to tune in remotely.
 The password can be found on Moodle.
 <!-- Recordings can be found in the password-protected course [Polybox]().
 The password can be found on the Moodle home page for the course.     -->

 **Discussion Sections:**